-How To Tell If Someone Checked Your Location on Snapchat
+How to Tell if Someone Checked Your Location on Snapchat

-When Snap Maps first came out, some users got pretty upset about the perceived violation of their privacy, but Snapchat soon alleviated those concerns by improving its privacy settings.
+When Snap Maps first came out, some users got pretty upset about the perceived violation of their privacy, but Snapchat alleviated those concerns by improving its privacy settings.

-- My Friends – Straightforward enough, the people who you have declared as your friends can see your movements with this setting.
+- My Friends: Straightforward enough, the people who you have declared as your friends can see your movements with this setting.

-- My Friends, Except… – This setting allows your entire friends list, minus those troublesome individuals who you don’t want to invite to your Snap Map party.
+- My Friends, Except…: This setting allows your entire friends list, minus those troublesome individuals who you don’t want to invite to your Snap Map party.

 Does Snapchat Tell You When Someone Checks Your Location?

-The Travel Feature
+The Travel Feature of Snapchat

 So, while you can’t see everyone who saw your location on the Snap Map, you can view who has looked at your recent travels, whether hopping from city to city or flying halfway around the world.

 Here are a couple of techniques you can use to have your Snap Map location appear but not give away your actual location.
 This trick is great if you want to retain your privacy without looking like you’re hiding something.
 It’s easy to forget that Snapchat (or any other geo-tracking app) doesn’t know where you are.
 It only knows where your phone is.

 If you don’t have a burner phone but have a computer, you can install one of the many Android emulators on your device and have that as your Snapchat home base.
 It’ll show you safe and sound at home all night long as long as you leave the emulator running with Snapchat open.
 Check out this TechJunkie article on the best Android emulators for Windows 10 to get started.